mkouhpayeh/code-wiki/docs/docker/docker-intro.md

 ### Docker Alternatives
 - Kuberbetes
 - Podman : developed by Red Hat to provide a more secure, daemon-less approach to container management.
+Supports rootless containers and can run multiple apps at once with an "init" system.
-It was created to address some concerns around Docker:
+  - It was created to address some concerns around Docker:
     - Security: Eliminates the need for a privileged daemon (reduces attack surface).
     - Integration with systemd: Containers can run as regular system services.
     - Kubernetes alignment: Uses the same OCI runtime/spec as Kubernetes (CRI-O).